OctopusDeploy/blog/blog/2019-10/octopus-release-2019.10/index.md

 [Learn more](TODO: find link)

-## Runbooks for operations teams - Early access
+## Introducing Runbooks for Operations teams

-TODO: Screenshot
+TODO: Screenshot w/ EAP Stamp

 This release also includes early access to our new Operations Runbooks feature.
 Octopus until now has been a deployment automation tool, giving teams a big green button to deploy new releases of their software.
 But once the software is deployed, there are many different processes that teams need to automate.
-These can include disaster recovery, nightly backup, data masking and restore to test environments, and any other scripts and manual processes.
+These can include file cleanup, nightly backups, data masking and restore to test environments, disaster recovery, and any other scripts and manual processes.

 **With Runbooks, teams can use Octopus to automate everything involved in keeping modern software running in production.**

-> “DevOps” isn’t a tool that can be bought, but if it was, this is probably the closest thing to it.

-Talk about the first release.
+Our goal with our early access to Operations Runbooks is to get feedback and validate its design.

+**We'd love feedback so join the discussion on our [community slack](https://octopus.com/slack) in the `#runbooks` channel.**

+Our docs cover all the details on how to get started.
+We

 [Learn more](Add link to docs/)